 Most adverse effects to CCC steelhead and sDPS green sturgeon individuals analyzed in this opinion will occur during the construction period of the proposed action, and are expected to be short-term disturbances; disruptions of normal behaviors, migration, and habitat use; temporary decreases in survivorship probabilities; and for very few individuals of each DPS, a short period in which some fish are expected to be injured or be killed during cofferdam dewatering, and fish capture and relocation.
 There are at least twelve major overcrossings across the landscape in the action area at which these behavioral effects will occur, and a period of one to three years during construction when the effects may occur at any one construction site.
 One continuing effect of operations of the HSR system will be the disturbance associated with running high speed trains over waterways containing listed anadromous fishes.
-Rail operations are expected to disrupt individuals are juveniles when escapement cover is not readily available, resulting in reduced survival at HSR crossings, or disrupt foraging behavior which will result in a loss of energy intake and slightly decrease the fitness of affected individuals.
+Rail operations are expected to disrupt individual behaviors in perpetuity (foraging or migration) and will slightly increase the risk of predation if those individuals are juveniles when escapement cover is not readily available, resulting in reduced survival at HSR crossings, or disrupt foraging behavior which will result in a loss of energy intake and slightly decrease the fitness of affected individuals.